oilandsugar/ritual-dust/content/about/_index.md

 desc = "I am Lizbeth Poirier, a folk artst, illustrator, goth druid, musician and artisan."
 +++

-Folk artist, illustrator, goth druid, musician and artisan.
+Folk and fantasy artist, goth druid, musician and artisan.

 ![Lizbeth against a rock background](/img/about/me.jpg "Portrait by Hex")